 If you have been academically suspended, you may not apply for readmission at the University of Northern Colorado until at least one term, Fall or Spring, has passed.

-- It is recommended that you complete 12 transferable credits of academic rigor at another institution to show your potential for future success before applying for readmission through Major Exploration and Academic Probation.
+- It is recommended that you complete 12 transferable credits of academic rigor at another institution to show your potential for future success before applying for readmission through SOAR.

-- Application and deadlines for readmissions are available through Major Exploration and Academic Probation.
+- Application and deadlines for readmissions are available through SOAR.
 The application must be received 60 days prior to the term in which you wish to re-enroll at UNC.

 - All applications for readmission are reviewed by the University Academic Review Committee.
 The University Academic Review Committee’s decisions are final.